Zolyn/derive_adhoc/doc/reference.md

      with the same contents as
      the string provided for `VALUE`.
      Ie, the attribute's string value is *not* parsed.
+     This is the default within pasting and case changing, if no `as` was specified.
      Within pasting and case changing,
      the provided string becomes part of the pasted identifier (and so must consist of legal identifier characters).